Guide to US Family Visas

 Depending on the immigration status of your sponsor, and your relation to them, the process can be quite slow and it may be important to apply as early as possible.

-Whether you can apply for an immigrant family visa or a nonimmigrant family visa depends on the status of your sponsor.
+Whether you can apply for an immigrant visa petition or a nonimmigrant visa petition depends on the status of your sponsor.

 The family of U.S. citizens may petition on behalf of the following groups: